hpi-dhc/devicely/README.md

 ![Devicely Logo](/imgs/logo/devicely-logo.png)

-devicely is a Python package for reading, de-identifying and writing data from various health monitoring sensors.
+Devicely is a Python package for reading, de-identifying and writing data from various health monitoring sensors.
 With devicely, you can read sensor data and have it easily accessible in dataframes.
 You can also de-identify data and write them back using their original data format.
 This makes it convenient to share sensor data with other researchers while mantaining people's privacy.